Federico-O-5bits/flimlabs.github.io/products/flim-studio/index.md

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

-#### Applyng a radial gradient background
+#### Radial gradient background

-By applying a radial-distributed color map to the background of the phasor plot, the color gradient emphasizes the modulation degree of the fluorescence signal.
-This method highlights the variations in the modulation depth, reflecting the degree of demodulation relative to excitation.
-It aids in revealing changes related to the modulation of the fluorescence signal.
-The effect of this color map also extends to the reconstructed image: points will be marked with the same color they have on the color map, establishing a visual link between the phasor plot and the reconstructed image, enhancing the interpretation of the sample's properties.
+Applying a color map to the background of the phasor plot enhances data analysis.
+The angular distribution of the color gradient highlights modulation fluorescence lifetime (τm) differences among various points in the sample, aiding in identifying lifetime variations in the fluorescence signal.
+This approach also impacts the reconstructed image: points will be highlighted in the same color they fall under in the phasor plot's color map, providing a direct visual correspondence between the plot and the reconstructed image, thus facilitating the interpretation of the sample's properties.

 ** Instructions placeholder **